Tolkien1987/viewCode_App/README.md

  This is an app build in Swift, with viewCode.
 It will have a loginScreen with Firebase integration for database.
  It will use Cocoapods for dependency and MVVM architecture design.
 I will bring some new features in the future to apply my new knowledgement.
+ This project will be using a clean git history and best practices.

- Pictures will be provided over time.
+ Pictures and demo will be provided in the future.

 ## Installation

-When its done, you can clone the project and run it from workspace Xcode project
+When its done, you can clone the project and run it from workspace Xcode project file

 ```
 $ git clone https://github.com/Tolkien1987/viewCode_App
 ```

 ## Contributing
-Pull requests are welcome.
+Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+## Notes
-### Please note this is an ongoing project on my weekends.
+#### Please note this is an ongoing project on my weekends.